How to set and use investment goals

 Think long-term

-If I’m invested in a diverse group of high quality market leading companies (either via the FTSE 100 or in a portfolio of stocks that I’ve hand picked myself) then what’s happening today should, in 99% of cases, not be important.
+If I’m invested in a diverse group of high-quality market-leading companies (either via the FTSE 100 or in a portfolio of stocks that I’ve hand-picked myself), then what’s happening today should, in 99% of cases, not be important.

 It might be interesting or worrying, but that doesn’t mean it’s important.

+So let’s say the FTSE 100 is going to be at 15,000 in the year 2032.
 If the FTSE 100 was at 6,000 yesterday and fell to 3,000 today, what would that mean?

-But to somebody who had their eye fixed firmly 20 years into the future?
-It would mean that the market is now 50% cheaper than it was the day before, so the market will gain 400% between today and 2032 (a 12,000 point gain from starting at 3,000), rather than the 150% it was going to gain from yesterday to 2032 (a 9,000 point gain from a starting point of 6,000).
+It would mean the market is now 50% cheaper than it was the day before, so the market will gain 400% between today and 2032 (a 12,000 point gain from 3,000 to 15,000), rather than the 150% it was going to gain from yesterday to 2032 (a 9,000 point gain from 6,000 to 15,000).

-In other words, the long-term investor looking to the future would see that the market was far more attractive today than yesterday and might well start selling the family silver to invest in stocks, although it’s likely that friends and family would be screaming for them to sell the stocks instead!
+In other words, the long-term investor looking to the future would see that the market was far more attractive today than yesterday and might well start selling the family silver to invest in stocks, although it’s likely that friends and family would be screaming for them to sell the stocks instead.

-The sign post, the weather vane and the siren calls of the market
+The signpost, the weather vane and the siren calls of the market

 Investing is very hard on the mind; that’s why most people are really bad at it once they move from being passive investors to active investors.
 The more attention they pay, the worse their results get because they tend to only have a short-term outlook and get bounced around by market noise.

-As an investor it is far better to be a sign post than a weather vane.
-Sign post investors have a long-term goal and a consistent long-term plan to get there, and they stick to it no matter what.
-Weather vane investors don’t have a consistent plan, and instead get blown around and end up getting nowhere.
+As an investor, it is far better to be a signpost than a weather vane.
+Signpost investors have a long-term goal and a consistent long-term plan to get there, and they stick to it no matter what.
+Weather vane investors don’t have a consistent plan and instead, get blown around and end up getting nowhere.

-SMART long-term goals are a useful tool that investors can use to help them become sign post investors – pointed in the right direction, no matter what the market does, or what the media says.
+SMART long-term goals are a useful tool that investors can use to help them become signpost investors – pointed in the right direction, no matter what the market does or what the media says.